 "I recognise that I can use part of my income to do a significant amount of good.
-Since I can live well enough on a smaller income, I pledge that from now until __ I shall give __ to whichever organisations can most effectively use it to improve the lives of others, now and in the years to come.
+Since I can live well enough on a smaller income, I pledge that from __ until __ I shall give __ to whichever organisations can most effectively use it to improve the lives of others, now and in the years to come.
 I make this pledge freely, openly, and sincerely."

 The spirit of the pledge is to donate regularly, but there's flexibility here.
-Some members donate less in some years and make up for it in the following years, or donate to a charitable trust or donor-advised fund (DAF) and disburse the donations later.
+Some members donate less in some years and make up for it in the following years, or donate to a charitable trust or donor-advised fund and disburse the donations later.
 Read more.

 If you have no significant income and you take a pledge, we recommend donating 1% of your spending money (which does not include money received to pay tuition fees).
 Read more.

 We provide a dashboard for you to keep track of your pledge, and also send a survey once a year with questions about your giving.
 This helps us track our impact, and helps you track your commitment.
 However, you don’t have to report to us or track your donations to take a pledge.

-Generally, we define income as your gross wages or salary (pre-tax) if you are donating to a tax-deductible charity (or Gift Aid eligible charity in the UK).
+Generally, we define income as your gross wages or salary (pre-tax) if you are donating to a tax-deductible charity (or Gift Aid–eligible charity in the UK).
 Otherwise, we define income as your net wages or salary (post-tax).
 Read more.

-We’d love to help you to stay engaged!
+We’d love to help you stay engaged!
 You can donate to an effective charity, sign up to our newsletter, read our blog, attend an event, join an effective altruism group, or get in touch if you’d like to discuss anything.

-Check out our full list of Frequently Asked Questions.
+Check out our full list of frequently asked questions.